johnmholmes/CANmINnOUT/README.md

 - Showing a 6 in 6 out version of the sketch.

-### See for anything requested to be changed
+### See anything I requested to be changed

 - Warning amended as its the Atmel chip that gets damaged.
-(Change requested but issue closed)
+(Change requested but issue closed) Minor rewrite of warning
 -----